Local Green Space Designation is Essential

 This protection can only be put in place by a local plan or neighbourhood plan.
 That means now!

 If the emerging New Alresford neighbourhood plan is passed, it will last until 2040.
-We anticipate that without LGS designation, the landowner would again put Barn Meadow forward for housing development when the plan is reviewed in the future.
+We anticipate that without LGS designation, the landowner would again put Barn Meadow forward for housing development when the plan is reviewed in ten years’ time.

-The neighbourhood plan is costing the community a very significant sum in consultancy fees, paid for by the community through the town council.
+The neighbourhood plan is costing the community a very significant sum in consultancy fees and other resources, paid for by the community through the town council for the community’s neighbourhood plan.
 It is essential that the wishes of the community are respected.